Embodying Physical Computing into Soft Robots: Conclusion: A Robust Route to Mechanical Intelligence

 For example, this perspective paper demonstrates that an electronics-free legged robot equipped with an analog oscillator can perform coordinated locomotion and reverse direction upon encountering an obstacle.
 The soft modular manipulator, with inherent physical reservoir computing capacity, can utilize its body dynamics to estimate the weight and orientation of its payload, enabling it to classify the payload without relying on electronic sensors, such as cameras.
 Another soft robotic hand integrated with an algorithmic fluidic circuitry that can operate based on abstract Boolean logical rules.

+However, it is worth noting that all of the physically computing robots in this perspective remain at the proof-of-concept level.
+Implementing these exciting concepts into practical, real-world use still requires a significant amount of research efforts and system engineering.

+Despite the rapid advances in this field, it is unlikely that physical computers embedded in soft robots can catch up with digital hardware in terms of computational speed and information density in the foreseeable future.
+Therefore, it is unrealistic to replace conventional digital hardware entirely with physical computing.
+Instead, engineers must answer the critical question: "How much should we use physical computing?"
+"Where to apply them?" and "How can we seamlessly integrate physical computing with conventional digital hardware?"

+For robots, physical computing is advantageous because of its softness, simplicity, and robustness.
+Therefore, it makes the most sense to use physical computing in the following three scenarios.
+1) The targeted tasks are closely related to the robot's physical body --- this is why we have seen great success in locomotion generation and information extraction via direct physical interaction (using physical reservoir computing).
+2) The robots need to be small and entirely soft --- because physical computing could seamlessly integrate with the soft robotic body without the complexity of adding electronic components (e.g., using advanced 3D printing).
+3) The working conditions are demanding --- for example, fluidics-based computation is desirable for underwater operations, where electronics are vulnerable to damage.
+On the other hand, conventional digital electronics is more suitable for ``over the distance'' tasks, such as obstacle avoidance using vision data or long-distance communication with operators.

-All these studies point to an exciting route to mechanical intelligence, where a soft robot can achieve intelligent behaviors, such as information perception, memory, and decision making, in the mechanical domain with minimal electronics.
-With a more advanced physical computing kernel, a soft robot might be able to acquire information from the surrounding environment, memorize it, and decide on the action plan, all in a highly integrated manner.
-This vision of soft robots with embodied physical computers hinges upon the ongoing convergence of many engineering disciplines, like mechanical metamaterials, computing theory, advanced manufacturing, and interdisciplinary design.
+Therefore, the future of physically computing robots hinges upon two pillars: the continual advances in physical computing and its strategic integration with conventional digital hardware.
+As we discussed in Section 5, in the foreseeable future, we are likely to witness the creation of more powerful physical computing thanks to miniaturization and integrated memory capacity.
+With a more advanced physical computing kernel, a soft robot can acquire information from interacting with the surrounding environment, memorize the acquired knowledge, and execute the action plan, all in a highly integrated mechanical domain.
+On the other hand, new strategies will emerge to tightly integrate physical computing with digital computing via novel mechanical-electrical hybrid circuits, enabling physical computing robots to operate within large-scale automated systems.
+This vision of soft robots hinges on the ongoing convergence of various engineering disciplines, including mechanical metamaterials, computing theory, advanced manufacturing, and interdisciplinary design.